StrangeBeeCorp/docs/docs/thehive/installation/activate-license.md

 # Activating TheHive License

-Starting with TheHive version 5.3, all users are required to generate a valid license to use the platform.
-Community users can obtain a **free Community License**, while paid licenses (Gold or Platinum) are available for enhanced functionality.

-In the absence of a valid license, TheHive provides a 14-day **Platinum trial**, which supports up to 2 organizations and 5 users.
-After the trial expires, TheHive transitions to read-only mode, requiring a valid license for continued full functionality.
+With version 5.3 and later, TheHive is provided with a 14-day **Platinum trial**, which supports up to 2 organizations and 5 users.
+After this trial period, TheHive transitions to read-only mode, requiring a valid license for continued full functionality.
+All users are required to generate a valid license on StrangeBee's portal to use the platform.

+A free *Community license* with essential features is available.
+Paid licenses providing access to advanced features are also available, by [contacting us](https://strangebee.com/contact-strangebee/){target=_blank}.

+!!!
+Note
+    If you are already using TheHive 5.x Community version, please create your account on the License Portal before upgrading to version 5.3 or later.
+Without this Community License, your interface will be limited to read-only mode.

 ---